rfitak/GST_Demographic_History/README.md

 # Green Sea Turtle Demographic History
 The code here is to reconstruct the green sea turtle's demographic history from the genome sequence.
-The genone sequence was first described by [Wang et al. 2013 *Nature Genetics*](https://www.nature.com/articles/ng.2615).
+The genome sequence was first described by [Wang et al. 2013 *Nature Genetics*](https://www.nature.com/articles/ng.2615) and the raw sequencing data for the genome can be accessed at [PRJNA104937](https://www.ncbi.nlm.nih.gov/bioproject/104937).
 Furthermore, the code for a series of simulated histories under various migration scenarios is made available.
 Please follow the links below to get the code and associated descriptions for various analyses and data processing.
-The results of this study have been published in Fitak and Johnsen (in review) *Marine Biology*
+The results of this study have been published in:

+Fitak, R & Johnsen, S (in press): Green sea turtle (*Chelonia mydas*) population history indicates important demographic changes near the mid-Pleistocene transition. *Marine Biology*, doi: [10.1007/s00227-018-3366-3](https://doi.org/10.1007/s00227-018-3366-3)

+Most of the data, including VCF files of SNPs and results of the simulations are available at:

+Fitak, Robert; Johnsen, Sönke (2018): Single nucleotide polymorphisms and PSMC results in the green sea turtle *Chelonia mydas*.
+PANGAEA, [https://doi.pangaea.de/10.1594/PANGAEA.890759](https://doi.pangaea.de/10.1594/PANGAEA.890759)

-Some ancillary data files and custom scripts are available in the [Data](./Data) folder.
+Some ancillary data files and custom scripts are also available in the [Data](./Data) folder.

 1. [Download and process raw sequencing data](./GST-data-processing.md)
     - Downloading, trimming, and mapping raw sequencing data.